SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: Attention Scoring Design Choices

 \subsection{Pre-softmax vs.\ post-softmax scores}

 We apply attention-score thresholding to filter out weakly correlated tokens.
 Empirically, pre-softmax thresholding performs better (Table~\ref{tab:attn_score_ablation}b) and is simpler to use for two reasons.
 First, post-softmax scores are inherently concentrated on a few large values, which can suppress moderately but meaningfully correlated tokens and make them harder to retain with thresholding.
-Second, this concentration makes threshold selection less robust, since the effective score range depends strongly on the input score distribution, especially when many scores are similar.
+Second, this concentration makes threshold selection less robust, since the effective score range varies with the input distribution.